- My LS

 If possible, meetings with clients should be conducted remotely.

 There may be instances and particular practice areas in which virtual meetings might not be appropriate for various reasons.
-For example, those suffering from domestic abuse, dealing with criminal proceedings, needing the assistance of interpreters, or the execution of wills and lasting powers of attorney may require a face-to-face meeting.

 If you need to meet a client in person at your offices, you may wish to obtain their consent to share their contact details with NHS Test and Trace , if needed, to ensure that any personal data collected is processed in line with GDPR requirements.
 Ideally, this consent should be obtained before the meeting by asking clients to complete this form (Word 20 KB).